 TV Docs to Join Real Doctors in AMA's Salute to Graduating Medical Students

-Broadcasting May 20, AMA's National Tribute Will Feature Actors from Scrubs and Leading TV Shows as well as Current and Former Surgeons General, Anthony Fauci, Melinda Gates and more
+May 20 Broadcast Will Feature Actors from Grey’s Anatomy, Scrubs and Other Leading TV Shows, as well as Current and Former Surgeons General, Anthony Fauci, Melinda Gates and more

 May 15, 2020, 08:00 ET